 On the right side of the menu bar is the Help drop-down menu which gives access to in-product and online Help content along with access to Support, Learning, and the License information as shown below.

-Ideate StyleManager includes nine (9) tool buttons and the Home button, which are arrayed along the top of the main dialog.
+Ideate StyleManager includes (15) tool buttons and the Home button, which are arrayed along the top of the main dialog.
 As each button is selected, the Found in File pane will update to display the relevant style information.
-Only the Material and Material Asset Appearance tools are available during the Trial period.
+Only the Line Pattern, Material and Material Asset Appearance tools are available during the Trial period.

 In addition to the Search text box, the following filters can make it easier to quickly find a specific style or set of styles: